2017 Finnish government crisis

 The 2017 Finnish government crisis followed the Finns Party leadership election held on 10 June 2017.
 Prime Minister Juha Sipilä (Centre Party) and Minister of Finance Petteri Orpo (National Coalition Party) announced on 12 June that they would no longer cooperate in a coalition government with the Finns Party after Jussi Halla-aho was elected party chairman.
-The crisis resolved on 13 June when twenty MPs defected from the Finns Party's parliamentary group, forming what would eventually become the Blue Reform party.
-Sipilä's government retained a majority in Finland's parliament as the Blue Reform continued as a member of the coalition.
+The crisis resolved on 13 June when twenty MPs defected from the Finns Party's parliamentary group, forming what would eventually become the Finnish Reform Movement party.
+Sipilä's government retained a majority in Finland's parliament as the Finnish Reform Movement continued as a member of the coalition.

 Background

 Prior to the crisis, the Finns Party had 37 MPs in the Finnish parliament and was represented in the Sipilä Cabinet by five ministers.
 Timo Soini, the long-time chair of the party and Minister for Foreign Affairs, announced in March 2017 that he would step down at the upcoming party conference in Jyväskylä, scheduled for June.
 Sampo Terho, the Minister for European Affairs and Culture, and Jussi Halla-aho, a Member of the European Parliament, emerged as the strongest candidates to succeed Soini.
 The party establishment was believed to support Terho against Halla-aho, a hardline critic of immigration and multiculturalism.

 In the leadership election on 10 June, Halla-aho won majority of the party members' votes in the first round and was thus elected chair of the Finns Party.
 On the same day, Laura Huhtasaari, Teuvo Hakkarainen and Juho Eerola, all aligned with Halla-aho, were elected vice chairs of the party.
 Upon his election, Halla-aho pledged to take the party in a more nationalistic and Eurosceptic direction.
 The result was described a "revolution" by Helsingin Sanomat and Prime Minister Juha Sipilä stated that the Finns Party was not the same party as before.